LoadingBar.js is a highly flexible, open sourced progress bar library based on SVG.

 plus no external dependency. just in vanilla JS.

-create an container element with
+Create an element with

-ldBar class, and set its value by
+ldBar class and set its value by

-set method; or, you can use the
+set method.
+Alternatively, you can use construct a new

 now you have a progress bar with default style, showing 60% as its value: